RubenEschauzier/comunica/packages/actor-context-preprocess-statistic-link-dereference/README.md

 [![npm version](https://badge.fury.io/js/%40comunica%2Factor-context-preprocess-statistic-link-dereference.svg)](https://www.npmjs.com/package/@comunica/actor-context-preprocess-statistic-link-dereference)

 A comunica Statistic Dereference Order Context Preprocess Actor.
+This actor tracks the order of dereference events, the dereferenced link, and metadata associated with the dereferenced link.

 This module is part of the [Comunica framework](https://github.com/comunica/comunica), and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).